-Parkinson's treatment does not just rely on medical interventions such as medication and surgery.
-There are many other professionals who will play a vital role in managing your Parkinson’s including speech and language therapy, physiotherapy and occupational therapy.
+Parkinson's treatment does not only rely on medical interventions such as medication and surgery.
+There are many other professionals who will play a vital role in managing your Parkinson’s, including speech and language therapists, physiotherapists and occupational therapists.

 Who else can help me manage my Parkinson’s?

-The multidisciplinary team (MDT) is a group of specially-trained professionals which your doctor will bring together to treat each of your symptoms, including the emotional and psychological, as well as the physical.
+The multidisciplinary team (MDT) is a group of specially-trained professionals which your doctor will bring together to treat each of your symptoms, including the emotional and psychological, as well as managing physical symptoms.
 Using their various skills they can help you to manage your condition as effectively as possible.
 The team’s wide ranging expertise will enable them to advise on a number of aspects of Parkinson’s which specifically affect you, from medication and mobility to drooling and diet.

 What is speech therapy?
 How can it help me?